 From the alleys of eccentric Tokyo, to the torii-lined streets of traditional Kyoto and the vast alps of Nagano, Japan dazzles travellers with its endless beauty.
 With a history as rich as its dynamic culinary scene, Japan is truly unmissable.
 Click here to learn more about when is the best time to visit Japan.

 Deep into Japanese snow season, the northern city of Sapporo hosts the country’s largest winter festival Japan has long been considered a leading winter destination, thanks to its powdery slopes and heavy snowfall.
-From January 31 to February 12, the Sapporo Yuki Matsuri (Snow Festival) turns the capital o...Read more
+From January 31 to February 12, the Sapporo Yuki Matsuri (Snow Festival) turns the capital of Hokkaido...Read more

 The act of viewing flowers in bloom is a sacred Japanese past time that dates back centuries What is hanami?
 The term hanami is a combination of two words: hana meaning flowers and mi meaning viewing.
-While it sounds like a vague expression, the term has become synonymous with the annual flowering of cherry blos...Read more
+While it sounds like a vague expression, the term has become synonymous with the annual flowering of cherry blossom t...Read more

 From March to April every year, millions head to Japan to see their famed cherry trees shower the landscape in pink and white petals The annual blooming of sakura (cherry blossom) trees in Japan is a sacred occurrence that has been celebrated for over 1,000 years.
-While its origins are somewhat disputed, with so...Read more
+While its origins are somewhat disputed, with some so...Read more

 Japan can be visited year-round, with each season showcasing its own special charm While its eclectic capital Tokyo exudes modernity and is one of the most technologically advanced cities in the world, there are many prefectures throughout Japan that resemble their traditional forms with wooden minka architecture and t...Read more